OttoKaaij/Ticket-To-Sustainability/README.md

 ## Rules

+The rules of the game are very similar to normal ticket to ride.
+It is probably easiest to understand ticket to ride first.

 ## The objective.

 Have the most points at the end of the game to win.
 Points are earned in three ways: